 I drafted it, now what?

-So you dug in, and put pen to paper and drafted your LOI.
+So you dug in, and put pen to paper and drafted your Letter of Intent.
 Awesome!!!
 But you’re not done.
 It should be treated as a living document.
 Preferences, medications, and life circumstances change overtime.
 Ensure you keep it up to date.
-I recommend as part of your annual financial review with your Financial Planner, you also review your LOI and capture any pertinent changes.
+I recommend as part of your annual financial review with your Financial Planner, you also review your Letter of Intent and capture any pertinent changes.
 If it is sitting in your dusty fireproof safe, you might be putting it at risk because the people who need it may not have access to it.
-I recommend you share it with your attorney, financial planner, and most certainly with your trustee each time you update it.
+Be sure to share it with your attorney, financial planner, and most certainly with your trustee each time you update it.

 It is also a best practice to scan it and store it digitally.
 Many Financial Advisors will provide you encrypted cloud based storage for your important financial and estate planning documents.
-There are even companies that have created applications to help you organize, store, and share your LOI like SpecialVest*.
+There are even companies that have created applications to help you organize, store, and share your Letter of Intent like SpecialVest.

 Time to stop procrastinating!
 Let’s get it done!